 From the biographical essay attributed to Laurence Frommer

-As you will no doubt find out as you read and explore the excerpts from her memoirs below, Mercedes De Acosta, although not friends in the classical sense with the British author and playwright W. Somerset Maugham (who knew De Acosta's older sister Rita De Acosta Lydig through their interactions in Paris during the postwar 1920s), had at least a loose or somewhat more than passing relationship with him.
+As you will no doubt learn if you read her book Here Lies The Heart as well as explore her excerpted memoirs as found in My Meeting With Ramana Maharshi, linked below, Mercedes De Acosta, although not friends in the classical sense with the British author and playwright William Somerset Maugham (who knew De Acosta's older sister Rita De Acosta Lydig through their interactions in Paris during the postwar 1920s), had at least a somewhat passing interwoven relationship with him.

-De Acosta's holy man, the venerated Indian saint the Bhagavan Sri Ramana Maharshi, who both Maugham and Mercedes met in 1938, albeit several months apart, had died in 1950 and Maugham at the very end of the year of 1965.
-During those intervening years most of her spiritual connections were all but gone or dissapated.
+Garbo and Dietrich along with a host of others had been in and out of her life, but all were gone.
+Through it all her need for a certain spiritual fulfillment never waned.
+Her holy man, the venerated Indian saint the Bhagavan Sri Ramana Maharshi, who both Maugham and Mercedes met in 1938, albeit several months apart, had died in 1950 and Maugham at the very end of the year of 1965.
+During those intervening years most of her spiritual connections, like almost everyone else, were all but gone or dissapated.
 She was nearing the end of her years and still she had not obtained the level of Attainment she had always sought and knew personally could be reached.

 MY MEETING WITH RAMANA MAHARSHI